GemCopeland/personal-website/README.md

 All of the content files can be found in `/src`.
 As a general rule, you should feel confident editing Markdown files (files ending in `.md`).
 You can also edit template files (`.njk`), styles (`.css`), JavaScript (`.js`), or data (`.json`), but changes to these files may require more delicate consideration.

 Within the Markdown files, you will find frontmatter at the top of the file delimited by `---`.
-This defines data that is separate from the main page content found beneath the frontmatter.
+This defines important structured data that is separate from the main page content found beneath the frontmatter.

 The content that you will edit most frequently is: